kutayboz/celnetmon/README.md

-CelNetMon - Cellular Network Monitor
+# CelNetMon - Cellular Network Monitor
 A cellular network signal quality monitoring utility.
 Written to be used during my thesis work.

 Uses the BG96 chip with AT commands, connected through GPIO and serial pins of a Linux machine.
 Should be easy to adapt the code to other devices using AT commands.

-Requires libgpiod.
+Requires `libgpiod`.
 Compiled and tested with Clang 11.0.1 aarch64.

-Compiling
+## Compiling
 CMake is used in development.
-For development, "celnetmon" target can be used to work in the build folder.
-For release, "install" target creates and puts the executable in "./bin".
+For development, `celnetmon` target can be used to work in the build folder.
+For release, `install` target creates and puts the executable in `./bin`.

-Usage
+## Usage
-Make sure to create a "celnetmon.cfg" config file in the same folder with the executable.
-An example "celnetmon.cfg.example" is included in the repo.
+Make sure to create a `celnetmon.cfg` config file in the same folder with the executable.
+An example `celnetmon.cfg.example` is included in the repo.

-"celnetmon --init"
+- `celnetmon --init`
 Powers the BG96 chip on, initiates the GNSS system, configures and connects to the network.

-"celnetmon --publish"
+- `celnetmon --publish`
 Collects network telemetry and GNSS location, publishes the data to the specified MQTT server in the config file.

-"celnetmon --stop"
+- `celnetmon --stop`
 Powers the chip down.

+> [!NOTE]
-A-GPS technologies are not implemented.
+> A-GPS technologies are not implemented.
 For that reason, GNSS takes some time to establish.

 Telemetry data that is collected are:
 - Network operator name
 - Roaming status